-Table 3.10: Profitability of old and new varieties in Tamil Nadu
+Table 3.14: Profitability of old and new varieties in Tamil Nadu

-In groundnut cultivation, besides the high seed cost, cultivation expenses on harvesting and threshing costing around 23 per cent of total cost in all the old and new varieties, next to that, weeding operation costing 14-15 per cent of total cultivation cost both in old and new varieties.
+In groundnut cultivation, besides the high seed cost, cultivation expenses on harvesting and threshing costing around 23% of total cost in all the old and new varieties, next to that, weeding operation costing 14-15 per cent of total cultivation cost both in old and new varieties.
 Farmer realized an average pod price of Rs 27.93 for new varieties and 29.22 per kg of dry pod in 2011-12.
 The gross return (value of pod and fodder) was the highest (Rs.
 28267 per acre) in Co6 in Namakkal followed by Rs.
 25997 per acre for old varieties.
 The gross return in Co7 was Rs 27136 per acre and for old varieties it was Rs 27811 per ac in Erode and Thiruvannamalai.
 However, the net return for new varieties was the highest Rs 7418 per acre in Namakkal and Rs 6773 per acre for new variety and Rs 6835 for old varieties.
+It is also note that, the highest benefited cost ratio has recorded at 1.4 in Co 6 indicating return per rupee investment was the highest for Co 6 followed by Co 7, VR I2, POL 2 and TMV 7.